Monogram 1/48 F-84F 'stores configuration study model'

 It's a good thing this model was required for pilot interviews, otherwise I would have scrapped it.

 There's also a smaller problem going on with the magnets for the outboard stores.
-I suspect it too has to do with the casting resin that I used to fill the wing.
+Initially, I suspected it had to do with the casting resin that I used to fill the wing.

 Return to F-84F 'stores configuration study model' page